thtrieu/darkflow/README.md

         for i in range(self.layer_number):
             ...
 ```
-### 3.3 `Data_helpers.py`
+### 3.3 `data.py`

-Since Tensorflow does not support member assignment, calculating the loss is very difficult.
-One must first figure out what exactly is the tensorized operations that carry out the loss calculation.
-Then decide which among these tensorized operations should be implemented as `numpy tensors` (allow member assignment) and which as `tensorflow tensors`.
-This script accounts for the `numpy` part, while the next section introduces the `tensorflow` part.
+Since Tensorflow does not support member assignment, calculating the loss is not simple.
+One must first figure out what are the tensorized operations that carry out the loss calculation.
+Since there are many ways to do so, one also has to decide which among these tensorized operations should be implemented as `numpy tensors` (allow member assignment) and which as `tensorflow tensors`, so as to maximise efficiency.
+This script basically cuts the data into batches, then pre-processes these batches by carrying out the `numpy` part.
+While in the next section, where the tensorflow computational graph is built, the `tensorflow` part is taken care of.

-Basically, this script provide a yielder that does the following:
+In detail, this script provides a yielder that does the following:

 - Read `parsed.yolotf`, which essentially contains a list of objects, each represent information of a training example